koder77/l1vm/README.md

 <h2>NOTE</h2>
 The current version of L1VM only runs on a Linux or other POSIX compatible OS!
+It works on Cygwin and on Windows 10 WSL too!
 If you want help to port it to a new OS, then contact me please...

 <h2>TODO</h2>